cherryaugusta/portfolio/README.md

 # Hello, I'm Cherry Augusta 👋

-I am an aspiring **DevOps Engineer** and **Software Developer** with a passion for solving complex problems and delivering efficient solutions.
+I am an aspiring **Python/DevOps Engineer** and **Software Developer** with a passion for solving complex problems and delivering efficient solutions.
 Leveraging a strong foundation in **Python programming** and a keen **DevOps mindset**, I am focused on developing scalable systems and contributing to innovative projects.

 ## 🎓 **Education & Certifications**
 - **Data Analytics Programme**: Completed at **Masterschool** (05/2023–08/2024), specializing in Python, SQL, and data analysis.